DylanLacey/parallel_test_tutorial/README.md

     Given I am checking out many pages
 ```

-Now, run `cucumber` from you command line and you should be running the test on SauceLabs.
+Now, run `cucumber` from your command line and you should be running the test on Sauce Labs.

 ##Phase 4: Parallelize the Test (part 1)